iot-gmbh/backend-json-model/README.md

 export NODE_ENV=**development/test/production**
 ```

-Furthermore, the corresponding `default-env.json` needs to be used (telling CAP how to connect to the development-, test-, or production-database).
+Furthermore, the corresponding `default-env.json` needs to be configured (telling CAP how to connect to the development-, test-, or production-database).
+The information for each environment is stored in `/default-envs/development` resp. `/default-envs/test` resp. `/default-envs/production`.
+The production file contains secrets thus it is not tracked by git.

 In order to switch the environment you run the corresponding script:

 ```json
     "set:dev": "bash ./set-env.sh development",